-A temporary off-campus activity must be approved in advance.
-The Division Dean must be notified sufficiently far in advance to complete the approval process before the trip is taken.
+Authorization forms must be approved and signed by your Division Dean and the Vice President two weeks before a trip is taken.
+Field Trip Forms can be downloaded from the District SharePoint Pubic Downloads website: Field Trips.
 Approval of the off-campus activity involves decisions on the part of the Division Dean and the respective Vice President regarding the appropriateness of the activity, the legal implications, and budgetary or financial restrictions.
 Please visit the Board Policies and Procedures 6.45 Field Trips and Excursions link on the District's website.